Cumberland KY. is the site of the main campus of Southeast Kentucky Community and Technical College with over 3000 students.

 Cumberland KY is also the home of Southeast Kentucky Community and Technical College, whose students, our listeners, will add revenue to advertising business.
 Visitors to our area enjoy a visit to “The School House Inn” where the mission of the management and staff is to provide their guests with an experience that reflects the spirit and hospitality of this area.

 Much has already been contributed to our local, continually growing, Kentucky Mine Museum located just 3 miles away at Benham, Kentucky, and you can’t beat the beauty of the area when visiting the Kingdom Come State Park right here in Cumberland.

 WCPM is very community minded and has served this area since we went on the air November 1, 1951.
-WCPM still uses local live announcers during the morning drive times and Sundays … Our announcers are local people and are a part of each local families morning.
+WCPM still uses local live announcers during the morning drive times … Our announcers are local people and are a part of each local families morning.
 With a Country and Gospel Community format that people wake up to in the morning for local information, and the WYMT News.
-Additional programming comes from Dial-Global Network, and is their QUALITY ”HOT COUNTRY” format.
+Additional programming comes from Cumulus Network with it’s “Real Country” format.